 Upper Palaeolithic age

-- Lot of bone tools, including needles, harpoons, blades, fishing tools and burin tools.
+- The period is marked by innovation in tools and technology.
+A lot of bone tools, including needles, harpoons, parallel-sided blades, fishing tools and burin tools.

 - Major sites of Upper Palaeolithic age

 - Bhimbhetka (South of Bhopal) – hand axes and cleavers, blades, scrapers and a few burins have been found here.

 - Bone tools have been found only at cave sites of Kurnool and Muchchatla Chintamani Gavi in Andhra Pradesh.